What is Mindfulness?

 “Mindfulness is simply being aware of what is happening right now, without wishing it were different; enjoying the pleasant without holding on when it changes (which it will); being with the unpleasant without fearing it will always be this way (which it won’t).”

-Often we push things away because we judge them to be uncomfortable, painful or unimportant.
+Often, when we judge a thought or feeling to be uncomfortable, painful or difficult, we push it away.
 Unfortunately, this tendency just creates more tension.
 With mindfulness, we learn to meet whatever perceptions are arising for us moment-to-moment with acceptance rather than resistance.
-This involves self compassion, softening and ‘allowing’ things to be as we find them, which is not easy but is always possible.
+Allowing things to be just as we find them involves self compassion, softening and a gentle approach.
+This is not easy but is always possible.

 When we use mindfulness, we are able to take a step back and see our thoughts and experiences from the ‘outside’ as well as from the ‘inside’.
 This gives us space to see clearly what is present, before we choose how to react.
 It takes practice but it is the practice of turning to our experience with kindness, rather than a goal-orientated type of practice.